stephlee3/beautiful-jekyll/research.md

 #### Cross-Platform Prediction of Regulome Activities
 - Use gene expression to predict DNase-level based on [BIRD](https://www.nature.com/articles/s41467-017-01188-x)
-- Normalization methods to deal with the platform effect.
+- Propose normalization methods to deal with the platform effect.
 - Work on the paper.
 - [See the code here!(In progress)](https://github.com/stephlee3/Cross-Platform-Prediction-of-Regulome-Activities)